Bedrock Cairn Adventure Review

 |Sole Material||Vibram XS Trek Regolith||Rubber||Durabrasion rubber||Rubber||FeelLite rubber|

 Our Analysis and Test Results

-Upon first inspection, the Bedrock Cairn Adventure might seem like goofy, wannabe-thong type sandal not suited for extended trail use.
+Upon first inspection, the Bedrock Cairn Adventure might seem like a goofy, flip flop not suited for extended trail use.
 You may even think that it caters only to barefoot enthusiasts.
 These are both valid first impressions, perhaps warranted by the Cairn's unconventional footwear design.
 However, it takes just a quick jaunt up your favorite trail to prove that these sandals are fully committed to getting after it.
 We were curious about how the Cairn would compare to both beefier models and minimalist models alike.
 After months of testing, our testers agree that the Cairn outperforms both heavier and lighter models in almost any scenario.